 Gay Tbilisi: Hotels & Where to Stay

-During my visit, I stayed at the magnificent Tiflis Inn Boutique Hotel.
+I stayed at the magnificent Tiflis Inn Boutique Hotel during my visit.
 It is a quaint and intriguingly decorated small hotel.
 The interior design is the most stunning part.
 As soon as I walked into this place, I fell in love with how regal, yet homey it felt.

 With a budget-friendly price, beautiful adornments, lively colors and a great location, I was more than happy with Tiflis Inn.
 Definitely consider it before looking through other hotel choices.

 Walk down Loane Shavteli Street in the Tiflis Old City.
 Musicians sing in the streets and small café’s line the sidewalks in this adorable neighborhood.